Join the Day of the Dead Celebrations in Mexico City

 One cannot miss the vibrant parades and processions and sugar skulls that are used to decorate graves of loved ones.
 Plenty of vendors display their artwork and handmade goods, and there is also a brilliant array of food.
 It is best to take a leisurely walk to absorb the festivities and observe the locals offering prayers.

 The celebrations may differ from town-to-town, and visitors could also plan to take a trip to Puebla and enjoy a scrumptious carb dish at Rosewood Puebla, or head to Acapulco, and enjoy the live bands performing over some hot cocoa and traditional Mexican dishes.

 Must Try Food(s)

-Pan de Muerto (bread of the dead), which is sweet egg bread, is a mouth-watering treat.
-Bakers have also started to include options for celiacs and vegans, with gluten-free and organic options also available.
+Pan de Muerto (bread of the dead), is sweet egg bread, and surely is a mouth-watering treat.
+Bakers have also started to include options for celiacs and vegans, with gluten-free and organic options available.

 Leave a Reply